 Medical professionals will keep you comfortable, manage withdrawal symptoms, and have the capability to use medically assisted detoxification if necessary.

 Depending on your personal needs, you may receive fluids, medications, or nutritional supplements.
 You will be monitored by a nurse who will test you at regular intervals for withdrawal symptoms and any side effects from the medications.
 Detoxification addresses the physical components of withdrawal and removing substances from your body.
-The safest way to complete this step is to look into medical detox and not leave it up a kit you can find on the internet.
+The safest way to complete this step is to look into medical detox and not leave it up to a kit you can find on the internet.

 The most notable difference between a drug detox kit and other types of detoxification is that a kit will not set you up for a life in recovery.